adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

 | UI Builder Display Value| Anything, in the example, it's `price.amount` |

 3. Click the **Confirm** button to save the changes.

+And voilà!
+Now, when you launch your app, it will display the product data from the Adapty paywall directly on your paywall page!